 It's the oldest interior design trick in the book, by adding glass, acrylic or lucite furniture to a small space visually takes up zero room but can add extra seating or storage.
 As light can travel straight through these translucent pieces they keep the space feeling open and airy but are functional too.

-12. Hang mirrors to 'expand' a small apartment living room
+15. Hang mirrors to 'expand' a small space

 Another old hack, mirrors.
 Mirrors are a really simple way to make a small apartment living room feel bigger and brighter.
 They reflect more light around the room but they can also play the visual trick of alluding to more space, broadening the room and blurring the edges.
 We would recommend going as big as your room can handle and positioning it in a space it will easily bounce any natural light back into the room.